MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-streams-overview.md

 > [!NOTE]
 >
-> The CopyStream method stems from the C/AL language that was inspired from the Pascal programming language.
+> The CopyStream method stems from the time of the C/AL programming language, which was inspired from the Pascal programming language.
 In Pascal it is common for procedures to follow the direction of assignments, i.e. variable := value (like dest := source).
 This is the reason why parameters in CopyStream are ordered the way they are.

 ## Reading data with the InStream datatype